 In the event of a tie for some of the positions, the current board shall vote among the tied candidates to select the winner or winners.

 Schedule: At the regular Sept 15 board meeting the board shall decide on the desired size of the board for the next term, and the length of the term of any vacant positions.
 Nominations by the board shall be made by Oct 15 and announced on the corporation's web site by Oct 20.
-Nominations by members must be submitted by Nov 20.
+Nominations by member petition must be submitted by Nov 10.
+Applications from people seeking board nomination must also be received, together with their statement of interest and experience, by Nov 10.
 In addition, the board may, by a normal board vote, add additional candidates until Nov 20.
 The election shall be open to members from Dec 1 at least through Dec 15.
 Results shall be posted on the corporation's web site by Jan 1.
 Any ties shall be resolved by the old board at the first meeting thereafter, normally Jan 15.
 The newly elected directors shall take office at the first meeting of the year, normally Jan 15, after the resolution of ties.

 Too few members: If the organization does not have at least 20 current dues-paying members with email addresses by Sept 15 of a given year, nominations shall be made and board vacancies shall be filled by vote of the then-current board at the regular Jan 15 meeting next following.
 As a special case, in 2011, the year of incorporation, additional directors may be elected by the current board at any time between Sept 15 and Dec 30, to serve until Jan, 2013.